 However, stack a few of those injuries on top of each other, and the body starts to struggle.
 Why?
 Well, because muscle around any area of pain starts to waste away very quickly, and you can often see visible atrophy (muscle loss) just 4 days after an injury.
 This is basically due to a protection response from your brain.
-To experience less discomfort, your brain can use a strategy where it selectively does not feel the injured area so much, in order to experience less pain.
-However, with less feedback, there is also less feed forward, in that there will be also less contraction of that muscle due to the dulling of the nerves leading to it.
+To experience less discomfort, your brain can use a strategy where it selectively does not feel the injured area so much, to experience less pain.
+However, with less feedback, there is also less feed-forward, in that there will be also less contraction of that muscle due to the dulling of the nerves leading to it.

 This is where “Relative Rest” comes in.
 It is basically a way to protect the injured area while continuing to train the rest of your body, and it has two main focuses.

 The first is resting the injured area to avoid any more damage.
 So stopping jumping, pointe work, walking... whatever activity causes pain or movement of that area.
 This may involve using crutches, a boot, some taping, or simply wearing supportive running shoes and not jumping in class.
 This does NOT mean that you rest every other area of your body, in fact, resting one area should give you much more time to train the rest of your body!

 How do you know what to rest from?
 It is extremely important to be guided by your treating therapist.
 For some injuries we must avoid loading the area, while for others, loading the area is essential for optimal healing.
 It is very important not to immobilise a joint that does not need to be immobilised, as this may cause more issues than it solves.
 This is why a correct diagnosis is so important.
-Sometimes gentle movement in specific directions is essential for healing, so while you may be restricted from doing some movements, others may be very important to do.
+Most often, gentle movement in specific directions is essential for healing, so while you may be restricted from doing some movements, others may be very important to do.

 The second part of relative rest should actually include careful activation of the muscles around the area (if it is safe to do so) to keep the connection alive between your brain and the muscle active.
-This can make a HUGE difference to how quickly you can return to full capacity when you are allowed to use that area again, and can prevent other associated injuries from developing.
+This can make a HUGE difference in how quickly you can return to full capacity when you are allowed to use that area again and can prevent other associated injuries from developing.

-Having a rehab program that works on the principle of “Relative Rest” means that you can rest the portion of your body that is actually injured, allowing the natural healing process to work it’s magic, but that you can still work the rest of your body.
+Having a rehab program that focusses on the principle of “Relative Rest” means that you can rest the portion of your body that is actually injured, allowing the natural healing process to work its magic, but that you can still work the rest of your body.
 This means that you can rehabilitate your injury, and correct all of the factors that caused it, before returning to class in a sensible way.
 Your rehab program should actually make you stronger and more flexible than just before you were injured!